ArctosDB/documentation-wiki/_how_to/How-to-Edit-a-Specific-Locality.markdown

 ## _Understand what's being edited_

-At the top of the edit locality page, you should see a red box with a summary of what's using the locality (specimens and media).
+At the top of the edit locality page, you should see a red box with a summary of what's using the locality (cataloged items and media).
 Any edits will affect ALL of those things.
 If that is not intended, STOP and find a different pathway.
 [/how_to/How-to-Reassign-Specimens-to-Another-Locality.html](/how_to/How-to-Reassign-Specimens-to-Another-Locality.html) may be useful.